 Presented by e-fagia and co-presented by the Inclusive Design Research Centre at OCAD University

-Workshops Part 1 - August 18, 6-9pm with micha cárdenas and Eddie Ndopu Part 2 - September TBD with micha cárdenas and Leah Lakshmi Piepzna-SamarasinhaPublic Screening September TBD
+Workshops Part 1 - Monday, August 18, 6-9pm with micha cárdenas and Eddie Ndopu Part 2 - Wednesday, September 24th, 6-9pm with micha cárdenas and Leah Lakshmi Piepzna-SamarasinhaPublic Screening September TBD

 Registration ends: Sunday, August 10th, 2014 Please RSVP for ASL by August 1st Maximum 20 participants.
 Workshops will take place at IDRC at OCAD University, 49 McCaul Street.

 “Caminante, no hay puentes, se hace puentes al andar.”
 “Voyager, there are no bridges, one builds them as one walks.” ― Gloria E. Anzaldúa